Jaskaran1704/Ecommerce/Readme.txt

 To run this project, you have to install the Android Studio Software in your system then make a clone of the project then open the project in Android Studio Software, Run the emulator then you can able to use the project.
+User can Register then login with credentials to get enter in the applcation.